 Here is a possible line of argument:

 “You criticise “Salon Style Tango” which is derivation of an authentic form in Buenos Aires, namely, Villa Urquiza Style or Tango del Barrio which is a traditional style of tango.
-You have other videos showing milongas with people dancing both, Tango Milonguero and Tango de Barrio at the same milonga.
+But there are videos showing people dancing Tango Milonguero and Tango de Barrio at the same milonga.
 And you have this mixing of these styles at milongas outside of BA.
-So if that works in BA why do you think it can’t work outside of BA?”
+So if that works in Buenos Aires why do you think it can’t work in other places as well?”

 Let’s analyse this argument in minute detail: